shells-dw/streamdeck-totalmix/README.md

 ![Overview](/docs/images/GH_SocPic.png)

+## New in v4.4 — dial gestures, pan, and state on the display

+- **Press and touch assignable**, on both the classic and the Global OSC volume dials.
+Each can be bound independently — mute, solo, cue, phantom, dim, mono, talkback, speaker B, global mute, set to −∞, set to 0 dB, centre the pan, or nothing at all.
+Left alone, each does the sensible thing for what the dial points at.
+- **Mute and solo show on the display.** A muted channel shows blue and a soloed one orange backround on the touchscreen.
+Driven by the mixer, so it follows a mute made anywhere — the dial, a Toggle key, or TotalMix itself.
+- **Pan on a dial**, for the selected channel or a strip in the bank, with TotalMix's own "L50 / C / R50" readout and a tap to centre.
+- The **Volume** action is now **Volume & Pan**.
+Same action, same UUID — your existing buttons are untouched.

 ## What Is This (and what does it do?)

 It's a plugin for the [Elgato Stream Deck][Stream Deck] that triggers global actions as well as individual channel actions on the [RME TotalMix FX][] application.
 Note: a RME audio interface/card is needed for TotalMix FX to work.